Oils Cooking with Oils & Fats

 Baking

 There are two basic categories of baking: baking dough products like breads, cookies, cakes, pie crusts and the like, and baking casseroles (known as "hot dish" in the U.S. Midwest).
 Baking casseroles may involve no more oil than a rubbing of butter on the inside of the casserole dish to minimize sticking, and perhaps some oily cheese on top.
+On the other hand, some ingredients may be tumbled with oil before being added to the casserole, and others may be fried on the stove top before being included.

 Baking breads, cookies, cakes, pie crusts and similar items always involves fats, generally fats solid at room temperature called "shortening", to provide a pleasant texture when cooled.
 Your choices here are generally Lard, Butter and Vegetable Shortenings (though some people have successfully (for certain values of success) used oils for some baking).
-For flavor and texture Lard is considered best, preferably "leaf lard" if you can get it.
+For flavor and texture Lard is considered best, preferably "leaf lard" from around the kidneys if you can get it.

 Dressing Salads